 - 1. A marina development which complies with Core Strategy policy CS16 and SAMDev Plan policy MD 11, in particular paragraphs 3, 4 and 5; - 2.
 A canal-side public house/restaurant; - 3.
 A range of canal-side retail units and related leisure uses, the extent of which complies with SAMDev Plan policy MD10.b; - 4.
 Tourist accommodation, (such as hotel/conference centre; holiday lodges and caravan site) in association with the marina development in accordance with Core Strategy policy CS 16; and - 5.
-A limited amount of enabling development in the form of market housing to be located alongside or close by the marina.
+A limited amount of cross-subsidy development in the form of market housing to be located alongside or close by the marina in accordance with Policy S.M4.